 When you have a professor like Sylvia Rasi Gregorutti on your class schedule, you’re in for a treat.
 She’s an ideal person to be teaching classes on language and culture, seeing as how she speaks five languages and has explored three additional.
-She has also traveled to many countries and thoroughly understands the study abroad program, as she spent a year in Argentina in college and is now deeply involved with Adventist Colleges Abroad, even spending some time consulting with ACA Brazil this past summer.
+She has also traveled to many countries and thoroughly understands the study abroad program, as she spent a year in Argentina in high school, and studied in France during her college years.
+She is now deeply involved with Adventist Colleges Abroad, even spending some time consulting with ACA Brazil this past summer.

 Name: Sylvia Rasi Gregorutti